ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 It is **not** a requirement to use English for the terms, labels or comments.
 ```

-More information about the relationship of this term to other terms MAY be provided using [domainIncludes]("http://schema.org/domainIncludes"), [rangeIncludes](http://schema.org/rangeIncludes), [rdfs:subClassOf](https://www.w3.org/TR/rdf-schema/#ch_subclassof) following the conventions used in the [Schema.org schema](https://schema.org/version/latest/schemaorg-current-http.jsonld).
+More information about the relationship of this term to other terms MAY be provided using [domainIncludes], [rangeIncludes], [rdfs:subClassOf] following the conventions used in the [Schema.org schema].

 {% include references.liquid %}